pschatzmann/arduino-audio-tools/README.md

 - A Wav Encoder and Decoder
 - A MP3 Decoder
 - AudioOutputWithCallback class to provide callback integration e.g. with ESP8266Audio
-- Building of Arduino Audio Sketches to be run on [Linux, Windows and OS/X](https://github.com/pschatzmann/arduino-audio-tools/wiki/Running-an-Audio-Sketch-on-the-Desktop)
+- Desktop Integration: Building of Arduino Audio Sketches to be run on [Linux, Windows and OS/X](https://github.com/pschatzmann/arduino-audio-tools/wiki/Running-an-Audio-Sketch-on-the-Desktop)

 This functionality provides the glue which makes different audio processing components and libraries work together.
 We also provide plenty of examples that demonstrate how to implement the different scenarios.
 The __design philosophy__ is based on the Arduino conventions: we use the ```begin()``` and ```end()``` methods to start and stop the processing and we propagate the __use of Streams__.
 We all know the [Arduino Streams](https://pschatzmann.github.io/arduino-audio-tools/html/class_stream.html): We usually use them to write out print messages and sometimes we use them to read the output from Serial devices.
 The same thing applies to “Audio Streams”: You can read audio data from “Audio Sources” and you write them to “Audio Sinks”.